shubhammanekar94/Shubham_Manekar_Master_Thesis/README.md

     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   │
+    │   ├── main.py        <- Main python file to regulate the flow of the code │   │
     │   ├── data
     │   │  ├── processed      <- The final, canonical data sets for modeling.
     │   │  └── raw            <- The original, immutable data dump.